Quickstart: Set up the IoT Hub Device Provisioning Service with Azure CLI

 Clean up resources

-Other Quickstarts in this collection build upon this Quickstart.
-If you plan to continue on to work with subsequent Quickstarts or with the tutorials, do not clean up the resources created in this Quickstart.
+Other quickstarts in this collection build upon this quickstart.
+If you plan to continue on to work with subsequent quickstarts or with the tutorials, do not clean up the resources created in this quickstart.
 If you do not plan to continue, you can use the following commands to delete the provisioning service, the IoT hub or the resource group and all of its resources.
 Replace the names of the resources written below with the names of your own resources.

 To delete the provisioning service, run the az iot dps delete command: